 “Bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.” – Colossians 3:13

 Addiction is a horrible affliction, and no one is immune.
-Losing your spouse to the grips of addiction is extremely painful, and when addiction gives way to anger, hatred, or abuse, it can be almost impossible to forgive.
+Losing your spouse to the grips of active addiction is extremely painful, and when it gives way to anger, hatred, or abuse, it can be almost impossible to forgive.
 However, forgiveness is the way of the Lord, and you owe it to your spouse to find love and forgiveness in your heart.

 Forgiveness is one of the longest, hardest journeys most addicts take.
 In order to facilitate recovery, your forgiveness is paramount.
-It’s okay to be hurt or angry, but promoting healing requires forgiving your spouse in the eyes of the Lord.
+It’s okay to feel hurt or angry, but promoting healing requires forgiving your spouse in the eyes of the Lord.

 (Read more about Addiction & Forgiving Yourself in our recent blog)